LavaMonster117/portfolio/exampleAndInfoDocs/SprintPlanningAndFibonacci.md

 console.log(`\nYour Fibonacci sequence up to ${numPlaces} is:\n[${someArray}]`);
 ```

-<h3><em>CONGRATS!!!
+<h4><em>CONGRATS!!!
 You're now a programmer!
 I'd get a few more skills under your belt before you go applying for any developer positions but I'm serious... you helped write a program, you ran the code, the code did what you expected, or if it didn't you hopefully fixed it, and if it did after that...
-You're a programmer</em></h3>
+You're a programmer.
+Don't believe me?
+Ask a developer.
+In the very least you're on your way to becoming a valuable member of a team in the Tech industry.
+The possibilities are endless!</em></h4>